larahossameldin/disaster-relief-optimization/README.md

 The main execution loop.

 ---

 #### 2- `hybrid_DIM_SP_.py` — Dynamic Island Model

-1. **Initialize** — Create one population of 50 individuals using demand-proportional seeding
+1. **Initialize** — Create one population of 50 individuals using the selected initialization strategy
 2. **Evolve** — Run PSO on the population for 20 generations
 3. **Re-cluster** — Merge all individuals, apply spectral clustering to split them into up to 5 groups based on similarity
-4. **Assign operators** — Large clusters get PSO, small clusters get GA
+4. **Assign operators** — Small clusters get PSO, large clusters get GA
 5. **Evolve each island** — Each cluster evolves independently for another 20 generations
 6. **Repeat steps 3–5** until 100 generations are done
 7. **Return** the best solution found across all islands

-> If an island stops improving for 3 epochs, it automatically injects random perturbations to escape local optima.
+> If an island stops improving for 10 epochs, it triggers an **extinction event**: the bottom 60% of individuals are replaced with fresh random solutions to escape local optima.

+---

 #### Overview

 This file implements **DIM-SP** (Dynamic Island Model with Spectral Partitioning), a hybrid metaheuristic optimization algorithm designed for **disaster relief supply chain problems**.
 It combines two classical optimization algorithms — **Genetic Algorithm (GA)** and **Particle Swarm Optimization (PSO)** — inside a dynamic island model framework.
 Islands (sub-populations) are discovered and reorganized at regular intervals using **Spectral Clustering**, which groups individuals by similarity in the solution space.
-Large islands evolve using PSO; small islands evolve using GA.
+Small islands evolve using PSO; large islands evolve using GA.
 This adaptive strategy allows the algorithm to escape local optima and balance exploration with exploitation throughout the optimization process.

 ---